Pyprohly/reddit-api-doc-notes/docs/api-reference/comment_tree.rst

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"

+   "article","string","The ID36 of a submission.

+   This parameter should only be used if the submission ID36 is not specified in the `{submission}` part of the URL `/comments/{submission}`.
+   If both are used together then this parameter will take preference.
+   "
-   "comment","integer","ID36 of a comment.
+   "comment","string","The ID36 of a comment.
 Assume this comment as the root.

-   The `/comments/{submission}/_/{comment}` URL can be used instead of this parameter.
+   This parameter should only be used if the comment ID36 is not specified in the `{comment}` part of the URL `/comments/{submission}/_/{comment}`.
-   If both are used together then the parameter will take preference.
+   If both are used together then this parameter will take preference.

-   Care must be taken when using this parameter: if the comment does not exist then the parameter will be ignored and the root comments will be returned instead.
-   Clients should assert that the first comment's `parent_id` starts with `t1_` and should reject the data otherwise (i.e., it starts with `t3_`).
+   If the comment does not exist then a 404 HTTP error is usually returned, but care must be taken when using this parameter (either via the query param or URL): if the comment used to exist but no longer exists then the requested comment will not be returned and the comment list will be empty.
+Clients should check that the comment list is not empty and reject the result if it is.
    "
    "context","integer","If `comment` is specified, the number of parent comments to include.
    An integer from 0 to 8.
 Any number higher than 8 is treated the same as 8."